Office of Coast Survey

 Storm Surge Modeling

-The Office of Coast Survey is the host of NOS' Storm Surge Modeling Team that develops modeling infrastructures for end users to perform disaster risk assessments and prediction capabilities to reduce and mitigate coastal vulnerability to natural disasters.
+The Office of Coast Survey hosts the National Ocean Service's Storm Surge Modeling Team, which develops modeling infrastructures for end users to perform disaster risk assessments and prediction capabilities to reduce and mitigate coastal vulnerability to natural disasters.
 These products improve communication and collaboration with national and international agencies by understanding charting, bathymetry, water level, currents, and other NOAA products.
 Such efforts also support products and services that are vital for: 1) safe maritime navigation, 2) world class geodetic infrastructure, and 3) sustainable use of ocean resources for economic health and growth.

-Some of the NOS Storm Surge Team's key development and operational activities include:
+Some of the NOS Storm Surge Modeling Team's key development and operational activities include:

 Model Coupling and Unified Forecast System

-The effort is aimed to interface and enhance other NOAA coastal modelling capabilities that include: hydrological models, wind models, and other multi-physics interaction through Earth System Model Coupling efforts.
-Several NOAA wide efforts are supporting Earth System Model Coupling with a focus on nearshore and coastal environments such as COASTAL Act Program and NOAA Water Initiative.
-NOAA's Office of Coast Survey in coordination with other NOAA and NOS line offices will continue developing and testing new modelling paradigms to support NOAA's mission in improving the safety and efficiency of commercial shipping; proactively preventing and mitigating and responding to natural hazards (e.g., compound inland-coastal flooding).
+The effort is aimed to interface and enhance other NOAA coastal modelling capabilities such as: hydrological models, wind models, and other multi-physics interaction through Earth System Model Coupling efforts.
+Several NOAA-wide efforts are supporting Earth System Model Coupling with a focus on nearshore and coastal environments such as COASTAL Act Program and NOAA Water Initiative.
+NOAA's Office of Coast Survey in coordination with other NOAA line and NOS program offices will continue developing and testing new modelling paradigms to support NOAA's mission in improving the safety and efficiency of commercial shipping; proactively preventing and mitigating and responding to natural hazards (e.g., compound inland-coastal flooding).